lewadik/file/README.rst

 Otherwise, Flask will serve the file with chunked encoding, which sucks and should be avoided at all costs.

-To make files expire, simply create a cronjob that runs ``cleanup.py`` every now and then.
+To make files expire, simply create a cronjob that runs ``FLASK_APP=fhost flask prune`` every now and then.

 Before running the service for the first time, run ``FLASK_APP=fhost flask db upgrade``.